 6- Free Sample:

 Name, Hi!
-I see you are looking for a” Copywriter/developer/editor”, you don’t need to scroll further.
+You are looking for a” Copywriter/developer/editor”; you don’t need to scroll further.
 We can start with a FREE sample!
-I’m here to help you make more sales than ever before with your project.
+I’m here to help you make more sales than ever with your project.

 7- Ask Questions:

 Name, Hi!
-I just read your job description, and it sparked a couple of questions in my mind: “1.
+I just read your job description, and it sparked some questions: “1.
 Ask a question… 2.
 Ask questions.”